sindre-gangeskar/staff-and-delivery-app/readme.md

-# Staff And Delivery - Semester Project
+# Staff And Delivery - Semester Project Assignment

 Projected created as the semester project assignment.